 For additional information on Competency Sets in Leo, refer to the article Competencies: Competency Set Manager

-For the CI Report, the AAMC requires that any Objective listed in a Course must be mapped to at least one Competency.
-Utilize the Competency Check tool to verify whether all of the Objectives are mapped and to which Competency they are mapped.
+For the CI Report, the AAMC requires that each Program Level Objective must be mapped to at least one Competency.
+Utilize the Competency Check tool to verify if there are any gaps.

 Path: Admin Toolbar > Curriculum Mapping > Organization > Goals and Objectives > Version > Competency Check